Hot Shelter downgrades

 Twinkle Park is one of the areas that received a heavier redesign in SADX.
 When compared against the Dreamcast original, it almost looks like a different stage.
 However, there are many areas where this stage falls short of being a decent improvement over its previous version.

 Right from the start you can see the dramatic difference in lighting.
 The Gamecube version sets a completely different mood for the stage.
-The variety of colors is reduced significantly, and the lighting on Sonic and the level itself isn’t very detailed.
-The PC version takes the Gamecube’s already simple lighting and reduces it further:
+The variety of colors is reduced significantly, and the lighting on Sonic and the level itself doesn’t have much variety.
+The PC version takes the Gamecube’s already simple lighting and reduces it further.

-A close-up of Sonic’s model in the Dreamcast version reveals a quite impressive amount of lighting detail (for a 1998 game) that was made possible thanks to the Dreamcast version’s LANTERN engine.
+A close-up of Sonic’s model in the Dreamcast version reveals an impressive amount of lighting detail (for a 1998 game) that was made possible thanks to the Dreamcast version’s LANTERN engine.
 Note the overall coloration of the model and how the bottom of Sonic’s quills is shaded differently than the rest of his body.
-A similar look could’ve been achieved easily with the character lighting system in the Gamecube version, but for some reason the developers decided to remove most of it.
+A similar look could’ve been achieved with the character lighting system in the Gamecube version, but for some reason the lighting on characters is toned down.
 The PC version is even less capable than the Gamecube version when it comes to character lighting:

 The original version of Twinkle Park had a bright solid ceiling for this area, which was replaced with a glass ceiling in SADX.
 We know SADX has problems with transparent things, and this part is no exception.
 As a result, the redesigned ceiling is suffering from issues the original one didn’t have:

-The brightness of neon lights was toned down significantly in the ports.
-All lights in Twinkle Park Act 1 had their brightness reduced in SADX, the PC version again being the most severe.
+The brightness of neon lights was reduced in the ports.
+All lights in Twinkle Park Act 1 have had their brightness reduced in SADX, the PC version having the dimmest lights.
 Note how the ceiling lights are also suffering from transparency issues in SADX.
 The light texture, which was already low resolution in the original game, has visible quality degradation in SADX:

 This light in particular has suffered the most, it seems:

 The second act also has lighting differences.
 A brief glimpse over this area reveals how much ambience was lost in the Gamecube version, and how the PC version reduces it even further.
-To be fair, the Gamecube version looks different, but it’s not completely broken.
-At least it looks like it has lighting, whereas the PC version is almost entirely fullbright.
+To be fair, the Gamecube version looks different, but it’s not completely broken, and at least it looks like it has lighting, whereas the PC version is almost entirely fullbright.
 Not even the objects are lit properly in the PC version:

-Note the vivid color transitions in the Dreamcast version’s lighting, which are more subtle on the Gamecube, although it still doesn’t look too bad:
+There are vivid color transitions in the Dreamcast version’s lighting, which are more subtle on the Gamecube, although in some areas it has more detail:

-The potted plants from the Dreamcast version were redesigned to use models with a simpler hierarchy, likely to work around transparency problems, but even the replacement models are suffering from transparency issues:
+The potted plants from the Dreamcast version were redesigned to use higher-poly models with a simpler object hierarchy, likely to work around transparency problems, but even the replacement models are suffering from transparency issues:

 Some issues in this level plague all versions of SADX, and some are specific to the PC version.
 For example, the crown that you see after each bowling area has broken UVs only in SADX PC: